SILK SALWAR KAMEEZ & FABRIC

 - Garad Silk: Garad starts in West Bengal, and is recognized by its red outskirt and little paisley themes.
 Silk texture used to weave Garad sarees is delivered by the silk yarns woven near one another which gives the fine surface.

-- Jamawar: Jamawar Silk is a defiled type of Pashmina silk which contains a mix of cotton and fleece.
+- Jamawar: Jamawar Silk is a defiled type of Pashmina silk that contains a mix of cotton and fleece.
 This is generally utilized in weaving shawls for the winters.

 - Matka Silk: An unpleasant handloom silk texture produced using the waste Mulberry Silk without evacuating its gum (sericin) part, to a great extent delivered in Karnataka and Kashmir.

-- Banarasi/Benarasi Silk: A fine variation of silk advancing from the terrains of Beneras or Varanasi, known for gold and silver work of brocade and zari on the texture.
+- Banarasi/Benarasi Silk: A fine variation of silk advancing from the terrains of Benaras or Varanasi, known for gold and silver work of brocade and zari on the texture.

 - Murshidabad Silk: Silk delivered at the ‘Silk Mecca’ of East India.